 Just because it feels like we're reliving the 1918 Spanish Flu doesn't mean it should look like we're taking Zoom calls by candlelight.
 Buy the student in your life a ring light.
 It creates a professional glow in their room and lights up their face.
 If you're also on video calls all week, it might be worth treating yourself to one, too.

 5. Feminist Icon Gear

 Women's rights are perfectly safe — why do you ask?
 What have you heard?
 Despite 2020 being the centennial of the 19th Amendment giving women the right to vote (though racist poll taxes, literacy tests, and barred citizenship still prevented many groups from participating), things have looked a little...uh, shaky this year.
-If the student in your life already owns plenty of t-shirts of the late RBG, you can help expand their collection with feminist magnets, playing cards, postcards, and mugs.
+If the student in your life already owns plenty of t-shirts of the late RBG, you can help expand their collection with feminist magnets, postcards, and mugs.

 6. Apple AirPods

 It's hard to look cool on a Zoom call, but one increasingly popular tool that can help is Apple AirPods.
 These wireless buds sync with personal computers and work seamlessly with phone calls and music.
 Many would argue they're overpriced, but they're still game changers and one of the best technology gifts of 2020.

 If you've been hearing "You fold in the cheese!" a lot lately, it's probably because the student in your life is obsessed with Schitt's Creek.
 This little show has become a cult classic over recent years.
 It also swept the Emmys in late 2020.
 With Moira Rose's insane wig collection, David's eyebrow game, and Alexis's theme song "A Little Bit Alexis," the show is a gift that keeps giving.
 A Rose Apothecary sweatshirt will have all of your student's friends feeling jealous.